eslint/eslint/docs/src/user-guide/command-line-interface.md

 This option causes ESLint to report directive comments like `// eslint-disable-line` when no errors would have been reported on that line anyway.
 This can be useful to prevent future errors from unexpectedly being suppressed, by cleaning up old `eslint-disable` comments which are no longer applicable.

-**Warning**: When using this option, it is possible that new errors will start being reported whenever ESLint or custom rules are upgraded.
+**Warning**: When using this option, it is possible that new errors start being reported whenever ESLint or custom rules are upgraded.
 For example, suppose a rule has a bug that causes it to report a false positive, and an `eslint-disable` comment is added to suppress the incorrect report.
-If the bug is then fixed in a patch release of ESLint, the `eslint-disable` comment will become unused since ESLint is no longer generating an incorrect report.
-This will result in a new reported error for the unused directive if the `report-unused-disable-directives` option is used.
+If the bug is then fixed in a patch release of ESLint, the `eslint-disable` comment becomes unused since ESLint is no longer generating an incorrect report.
+This results in a new reported error for the unused directive if the `report-unused-disable-directives` option is used.

 Example: